MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

             new RadialControllerSystemMenuItemKind[] { });
     }
     ```
-4. Select the "Remove item" button and then press and hold the Dial to display the menu again.
+4. Select the **Remove item** button and then press and hold the Dial to display the menu again.

     Notice that the menu now contains the default collection of tools.
-Recall, in Step 3, when setting up our custom menu, we removed all the default tools and added just our custom tool.
-We also noted that when the menu is set to an empty collection, the default items for the current context are reinstated (we added our custom tool before removing the default tools).
+Recall that, in Step 3, while setting up our custom menu, we removed all the default tools and added just our custom tool.
+We also noted that, when the menu is set to an empty collection, the default items for the current context are reinstated.
+(We added our custom tool before removing the default tools.)

-5. Select the "Add item" button and then press and hold the Dial.
+5. Select the **Add item** button and then press and hold the Dial.

     Notice that the menu now contains both the default collection of tools and our custom tool.

-6. Select the "Reset RadialController menu" button and then press and hold the Dial.
+6. Select the **Reset RadialController menu** button and then press and hold the Dial.

     Notice that the menu is back to its original state.

-## Step 6: Haptics customization (aka "the feelies")
+## Step 6: Customize the device haptics
 The Surface Dial, and other wheel devices, can provide users with haptic feedback corresponding to the current interaction (based on either click or rotation).

-In this step, we show how you can customize haptic feedback by hooking up our slider and toggle switch controls and using them to dynamically specify haptic feedback behavior.
+In this step, we show how you can customize haptic feedback by associating our slider and toggle switch controls and using them to dynamically specify haptic feedback behavior.
 For this example, the toggle switch must be set to on for feedback to be enabled while the slider value specifies how often the click feedback is repeated.

 > [!NOTE]
-> Haptic feedback can be disabled by the user in the **Settings -> Devices -> Wheel** page.
+> Haptic feedback can be disabled by the user in the **Settings** >  **Devices** > **Wheel** page.

-1. Open the App.xaml.cs file
+1. Open the App.xaml.cs file.
-2. Find the code marked with the title of this step ("Step 6: Haptics customization")
+2. Find the code marked with the title of this step ("Step 6: Customize the device haptics").
-3. Comment the first and third lines ("MainPage_Basic" and "MainPage") and uncomment the second ("MainPage_Haptics")
+3. Comment the first and third lines ("MainPage_Basic" and "MainPage") and uncomment the second ("MainPage_Haptics").

     ``` csharp
     rootFrame.Navigate(typeof(MainPage_Basic), e.Arguments);
     rootFrame.Navigate(typeof(MainPage_Haptics), e.Arguments);
     rootFrame.Navigate(typeof(MainPage), e.Arguments);
     ```
-4. Open the MainPage_Haptics.xaml file
+4. Open the MainPage_Haptics.xaml file.
-5. Find the code marked with the title of this step ("\<!-- Step 6: Haptics customization -->")
+5. Find the code marked with the title of this step ("\<!-- Step 6: Customize the device haptics -->").
-6. Uncomment the following lines (this UI code simply indicates what haptics features are suported by the current device):
+6. Uncomment the following lines.
+(This UI code simply indicates what haptics features are supported by the current device.)

     ```xaml
     <StackPanel x:Name="HapticsStack"